 Hip or Foot Pain

 If you experience foot or hip pain, you may unconsciously alter your gait to relieve pressure on the affected joint.
-However, this change in walking pattern can place extra strain on your knees, potentially leading to discomfort.
+However, this change in walking pattern can place extra stress on your knees, potentially leading to discomfort.

 Certain Sports or Occupations